monix/monix-connect/CONTRIBUTING.md

 ## Finding Starting Point

 If you want to contribute but you don't know where to start - have a look at [issues](https://github.com/monix/monix-connect/issues).
-If there aren't any, have unclear description or seem too complicated - visit [monix/monix](https://gitter.im/monix/monix) Gitter channel, there is currently tons of work to be done like: code documentation, web documentation, improving existing connectors as well as improving test coverage or even adding a new one.
-Gitter is a go-to place in case you have any questions or need guidance since we're more than happy to help new contributors regardless of their experience.
+If there aren't any, have unclear description or seem too complicated - reach us out on the [monix/monix-connect](https://gitter.im/monix/monix-connect) gitter channel, a go-to place in case you have any questions or need guidance since we're more than happy to help new contributors regardless of their experience.

 ## License